opea-project/GenAILabs/comps/sqft/README.md

 ### 3.2 Create a fine-tuning job

-After uploading a training file, use the following commands to launch some fine-tuning jobs.
+After uploading a training file, use the following commands to launch fine-tuning jobs.

 #### 3.2.1 Neural LoRA Search (NLS)

 Here is an example of using the [meta-llama/Llama-3.2-1B](https://huggingface.co/meta-llama/Llama-3.2-1B) model with NLS fine-tuning.
-The LoRA target modules are `q_proj`, `k_proj` and `v_proj`, which are elastic, and the low-rank search space is `[16, 12, 8]`.
-The result of this training is to obtain a trained super-adapter.
+We use _elastic_ LoRA target modules for `q_proj`, `k_proj`, and `v_proj` with a low-rank search space of `[16, 12, 8]`.
+The result of this step is a trained super-adapter.

 ```bash
 # Max LoRA rank: 16